 Reproductive endocrinologists also perform various infertility treatments, including:

-- Intrauterine insemination (IUI): Purifying one partner’s sperm sample and pacing it into the other’s uterus.
+- Intrauterine insemination (IUI): Purifying one partner’s sperm sample and placing it into the other’s uterus.

 One full cycle of IVF takes 3 weeks or longer.
 But it’s the most effective form of assisted reproductive technology to date.
 Since its introduction in the U.S. in 1981, this procedure and techniques like it have resulted in over 200,000 babies.